 This is known as the Turgai straits marine barrier.
 Biota then

 suggest a Europe American link across the north part of the Atlantic.

 - One possible link was Iceland - Faero hot

-spot, but that is too young.
+spot in a much narrower North Atlantic, but that is too young.

 - There is evidence that a Euramerican biota